 Furthermore, seven man-made ponds (P) totaling 1.07 acres were identified within the Project Site (Table 3.3-2).
 These features were identified as Palustrine Unconsolidated-Bottom (PUB) features and are also described below.
-The details of the location and acreage are provided in the appendices of the Summary of Environmental Features for the Adamsville Solar Project (Appendix A).
+The details of the location and acreage are provided in the appendices of the Summary of Environmental Features for the Adamsville Solar Project (Appendix B).

 On February 6, 2023, SRC submitted the Hydrologic Determination Report for the Adamsville Solar Site, in McNairy and Hardin Counties, Tennessee, report to TDEC.
 After reviewing the report, TDEC issued their hydrological determination letter on March 6, 2023.
 The report concluded that Wetlands 1 to 6 and Ponds 2 to 7 were jurisdictional (Table 3.3-2).
-Also on January 27, 2023, SCR submitted an approved jurisdictional request to the USACE.
-The USACE determination is pending and will be incorporated into the Final EA.
+On January 27, 2023, SCR submitted an approved jurisdictional request to the USACE.
+The USACE responded on February 8, 2024, and concluded that Wetland 6 and Ponds 2, 6 and 7 are jurisdictional.
+Based on the current proposed layout a USACE permit pursuant to Section 404 of the CWA (33 U.S.C. § 1251 et seq.) would not be required for wetland impacts under the current project design.
+SRC will obtain the necessary permit(s) and any necessary mitigation before construction begins and follow the permit requirements to minimize impacts to wetlands.
+Additionally, with implementation of appropriate BMPs, impacts to wetlands would be further minimized during construction.